benjaminbra/FlyingCableCar/README.md

 To make it work, follow the following diagram (taking what you want from it) and upload the code on the arduino:

 ![Electrical scheme of FlyingcableCar](img/scheme.png)

+We also used a [documentation](http://www.cs.columbia.edu/~sedwards/presentations/robot-car-instructions.pdf) for the car kit that may be kind of a great start.
+Some of our scheme are copied from it.

 It was a lot of fun doing this, so we hope you'll enjoy it :D